linx02/tictactoe/README.md

   1. (Fixed) Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
     - From line 76, column 17; to line 76, column 33
-      - Resolved by switching h1 tag to h2 tag

   2. (Fixed) Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
     - From line 58, column 17; to line 58, column 33
-      - Resolved by switching h1 tag to h2 tag

   3. (Fixed) Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
     - From line 88, column 13; to line 88, column 16

+  - Warnings were resolved by:
-      - Resolved by switching h1 tag to h2 tag
+    - Switching h1 tags to h2 tags

-  - No errors were returned.
+  ##### No errors were returned.

 - CSS
   ##### Errors returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Flinx02.github.io%2Ftictactoe%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

     1. (Fixed) Line: 133 #sounds-btn, ValueError : font-size: bold is not a font-size-value

+    - Resolved by:
-      - Resolved by changing font-size: bold; to font-size: 0.8rem;
+      - Changing font-size: bold; to font-size: 0.8rem;

 - JavaScript
- - Warnings returned when passing through the [Jshint validator](https://jshint.com/)
+ ##### Warnings returned when passing through the [Jshint validator](https://jshint.com/)

 - (Fixed) 15 Warnings
   1. 21	Missing semicolon.
   2. 34	Missing semicolon.
   3. 49	Missing semicolon.
   4. 60	Missing semicolon.
   5. 63	Missing semicolon.
   6. 64	Missing semicolon.
   7. 72	Missing semicolon.
   8. 73	Missing semicolon.
   9. 105 Missing semicolon.
   10. 167	The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
   11. 229	Missing semicolon.
   12. 244	Missing semicolon.
   13. 250	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (x)
   14. 258	Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (o)
   15. 260	Missing semicolon.

-- Fixed warnings were resolved by:
+- Warnings were resolved by:
   - Adding missing semicolons.
   - Checking that variable key is a property of the object itself using hasOwnPropery()
   - Using for loop for checking win instead of every() method

 - (Fixed) Two undefined variables
   1. 279	scoreNum
   2. 281	scoreNum
   3. 282	scoreNum
   4. 285	scoreNum
   5. 288	scoreNum
   6. 280	oppScoreNum
   7. 285	oppScoreNum
   8. 288	oppScoreNum

-- Fixed warnings were resolved by:
+- Warnings were resolved by:
     - Defining scoreNum & oppScoreNum using let keyword

 - Accessibility
-  - No errors were returned when passing through the [WAVE validator](hhttps://wave.webaim.org/report#/https://linx02.github.io/tictactoe/)
+  ##### No errors were returned when passing through the [WAVE validator](https://wave.webaim.org/report#/https://linx02.github.io/tictactoe/)

 ### Unfixed Bugs